binaryphile/docker-redmine/README.md

 That's it for creating the image.
 Now you can pull that image anywhere you want.

-If you're just running development mode, follow the basic usage instructions above to run the container.

 ### Things to Know About the Image

 The idea here is to provide you with a truly reusable container.
 Yes,